reTHINK-project/testbeds/docs/Trials-evaluation/readme.md

 * WP4: Support Services logs with data required for the assessment

-* WP5: Questionaire to be answered by WP5 Developers
+* WP5: Questionnaire to be answered by WP5 Developers

 * T6.2: Perform tests, collect and store logs

-* WP7: reuse WP5 questionaire in the pre-hackathon.
-Questionaire for scenario users
+* WP7: reuse WP5 Questionnaire in the pre-hackathon.
+Questionnaire for scenario users